flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 ### Configuring the process

-1. Follow the steps from [Generating from HTML templates](./generate-docs-based-on-templates/generating-from-html-templates.md) to set up the document generation part of the process.
+1. Follow the steps in [Generating from HTML templates](./generate-docs-based-on-templates/generating-from-html-templates.md) to set up the document generation part of the process.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/file_upload_proc.png)